Dear Students and Parents:

 Sarah Lawrence College is committed to promoting good health and meeting the medical needs of its students.
 A health insurance plan is critical in providing peace of mind, knowing that students can receive the services they need in the event of a sickness or injury.

 The College requires all students to carry adequate health insurance to help cover the extra expenses of medical treatment that is not covered by our Health & Wellness Center.
-The Spring Term Student Health Insurance Plan provides coverage to students for the period of January 1, 2018 through August 14, 2018.
+The Annual Term Student Health Insurance Plan provides coverage to students for the period of August 15, 2018 through August 14, 2019.
 The Plan includes a local and national network of Preferred Providers, and is designed to be an affordable option.
 I urge you to enroll in this Plan for several reasons.

 International Students: If you have comparable coverage from a domestic health insurance company with claims paid in the United States, you are eligible to waive the mandatory Student Health Insurance Plan, and have the health insurance charge removed from your student account.
 Non U.S. Based Insurance companies or coverage provided in countries with socialized medicine, including Canada is NOT considered comparable coverage, and you are required to enroll in the Sarah Lawrence College Student Health Insurance Plan.